+Books and supplies (costs): Average cost of 19 means ber week of the maximum mean plan.
 Books and supplies (costs): Average cost of books and supplies.
 Do not include unusual costs for special groups of students (e.g., engineering or art majors), unless they constitute the majority of students at your institution.